atyryshkina/algorithm-performance-analysis/README.md

 Currently, resource allocation of Galaxy servers is done with heuristics.
 On Galaxy Main, the amount of resources given a job is determined by the tool and is often even shared across tools.
 The ultimate walltime of all tools on the default Galaxy cluster is three days.
 If a job exceeds that time it is given the option to go to a Galaxy cluster called Jetstream, which has no walltime.
 Similarly, all tools are alloted 32 Gb of memory, and if a job runs out of memory, it can be run on Jetstream with unlimitted memory.
 -->

 The runtime of a job is hardware specific.
 It depends on the CPU clock, CPU cache, memory speed, and disk read/write speed.
-Because of the high variability in server hardware configurations, it is doubtful that a runtime prediction API would be accurate or even useful across different servers.
 For instance, for a job with a very large output file, the disk read/write speed may be the bottleneck.
 Wherease a job with many computations may have CPU clock as the bottleneck.
-Because of these differences in hardware influences, a reliable prediction model would have to be trained on jobs that were run on the machine in question.
+Because of the high variability in server hardware configurations, it is doubtful that a runtime prediction API would be accurate or even useful across different servers.
+A reliable prediction model would have to be trained on jobs that were run on the machine in question.
 Rather than a generic API, an extension of the galaxy code to create a runtime prediction model trained on the server's database would be more appropriate.

 On the other hand, max memory usage of a job is not hardware dependent.
 This is of benefit, since we can then train a model on run instances of jobs across all servers to create a more robust model.
 Here, a generic API would be reasonable.